Bear McCreary

 In the sleepy port town of Bellingham, Washington, sixteen-year-old aspiring composer Bear McCreary imagined and wrote his own films, just so he could score them.
 A chance encounter led him to film music legend Elmer Bernstein, who moored his boat in Bellingham harbor.
 The maestro recognized a passion for musical storytelling in the ambitious high school student, and encouraged him to study composition at the USC School of Music in Los Angeles, where he took him on as a protégé.
 Two decades later, McCreary has validated Bernstein’s instincts, having proven himself one of the most versatile and in-demand composers in the industry.
 Forbes recently declared ”as a composer, his genre track record is one of the most impressive in modern day Hollywood.”
 Currently, McCreary is scoring The Lord of the Rings: The Rings of Power, Amazon Studios’ record-shattering series that debuted to twenty-five-million viewers.
 As composer for the series, he will guide audiences through the major events of J.R.R.
 Tolkien’s Second Age of Middle-earth.

-McCreary’s wide-ranging recent film credits include Crip Campthe Academy-Award-nominated documentary about the disability civil rights movement that was produced by Barack and Michelle Obama, as well as the Universal / Blumhouse hits Freaky, and Happy Death Day, and The Professor and the Madman, a historical drama starring Mel Gibson, Sean Penn and Natalie Dormer.
-He also scored Paramount’s animated feature Paws of Fury: The Legend of Hank, for executive producer Mel Brooks, McG’s Netflix films Rim of the World and The Babysitter: Killer Queen, as well as the Anne Hathaway sci-fi-drama ColossalNetflix’s animated feature Animal Crackers, Danny Strong’s J.D.
+McCreary’s wide-ranging recent film credits include the Netflix hit We Have a Ghost as well as Universal Pictures’ The Last Voyage of the Demeter.
+He also scored Crip Campthe Academy-Award-nominated documentary about the disability civil rights movement that was produced by Barack and Michelle Obama, as well as the Universal / Blumhouse hits Freaky and Happy Death Day, as well as The Professor and the Madman, a historical drama starring Mel Gibson, Sean Penn and Natalie Dormer.
+He also scored Paramount’s animated feature Paws of Fury: The Legend of Hank, for executive producer Mel Brooks, the Netflix adventure film Rim of the World for director McG, as well as the Anne Hathaway sci-fi-drama ColossalNetflix’s animated feature Animal Crackers, Danny Strong’s J.D.
 Salinger biopic Rebel in the Rye, the critically-acclaimed documentary Unrest, and Disney’s Step Up 3D.
+He made his foray into animated series collaborating with Kevin Smith on the Netflix series Masters of the Universe: Revelation.
 In the video game world, he earned the prestigious BAFTA and DICE awards for his soaring score to Sony Playstation’s 2018 hit God of War.
-He returns to the franchise with 2022’s highly-anticipated sequel God of War: Ragnarök.
-His other video game credits include Square Enix’s forthcoming fantasy epic Forspoken, Activision’s Call of Duty: Vanguardthe Oculus experience Star Wars: Tales from the Galaxy’s Edge, Ubisoft’s Assassin’s Creed Syndicate: Jack the Ripper, “Ryze: Call of Power” for League of Legends, and the ground-breaking television / video game hybrid Defiance.
-He made his foray into animated series collaborating with Kevin Smith on the hit Netflix series Masters of the Universe: Revelation.
+He returned to the franchise with 2022’s smash-hit sequel God of War: Ragnarök, for which he composed the score, and also acted, portraying a Dwarf in the game named Ræb.
+His other video game credits include Activision’s Call of Duty: Vanguard for which he was Grammy nominated, the virtual reality experience Star Wars: Tales from the Galaxy’s Edge, and Ubisoft’s Assassin’s Creed Syndicate: Jack the Ripper.

 In recent years, McCreary has become increasingly recognized for his musical innovation.
 His iconic theme for AMC’s decade-long record-shattering global phenomenon The Walking Dead is one of the most popular in the medium.
 He won a Primetime Emmy Award for Outstanding Main Title Theme for his theme to David S. Goyer’s epic historical fantasy Da Vinci’s Demons.
 The theme itself a carefully-constructed palindrome (it sounds the same forwards and backwards), evoking musical homage to Da Vinci’s own writings.
-His score for the epic Apple TV+ series Foundation was orchestrated around a piece of custom software, inspired by the show’s mathematical premise.
-McCreary also received Emmy nominations for his work on the pirate drama Black Sails, from executive producer Michael Bay, Outlander, Ronald D. Moore’s global-hit adaptation of Diana Gabaldon’s acclaimed novels, and FOX’s Human Target which, along with his brassy- score for Marvels Agents of S.H.I.E.L.D.,helped pave the way for large orchestral scoring to return to television.
+His score for the epic Apple TV+ series Foundation was orchestrated around custom software, inspired by the show’s mathematical premise.
+McCreary also received Emmy nominations for his work on the pirate drama Black Sails, from executive producer Michael Bay, Outlander, The Witcher: Blood Origin, Ronald D. Moore’s global-hit adaptation of Diana Gabaldon’s acclaimed novels, and FOX’s Human Target which, along with his brassy- score for Marvels Agents of S.H.I.E.L.D.,helped pave the way for large orchestral scoring to return to television.
 He has twice been awarded “ASCAP Composer of the Year – Television” by his peers.
+His diverse body of work inspired The Ringer in 2023 to declare McCreary the 23rd Most Definitive Bear in popular culture!

 Never content to work only in a darkened studio, McCreary has always enjoyed performing in concert.
 He has conducted performances of his music throughout North America and Europe, appearing at Fimucité in Tenerife, and the International Film Music Festival in Úbeda, Spain.
 He has composed concert commissions for the Calder Quartet and Getty Center, the Hagen Philharmonic and Ballet in Germany, the Television Academy, the Seattle Symphony, and the Golden State Pops Orchestra.
 In July 2014, Maestro Gustavo Dudamel conducted a suite of McCreary’s music with the L.A.
 Philharmonic and L.A.
 Master Chorale at the Hollywood Bowl.